-1. Wait until you’re 100% charged
+1. Wait until you’re rock hard

 2. Let gravity work its magic

-Stress, anxiety, worry, tension, insecurity—whatever you want to call it, it’s something you need to tackle.
+Stress, anxiety, worry, tension, insecurity—whatever you want to call it, it’s something you need to address.

 4. Do some condom testing